ExpiredPopsicle/Ninkasi/README.md

 but attempting to resume operation on the program running in the VM will probably not succeed.
 (And even if it did, the program will probably have some unexpected state as a result of the error.)

+TODO: Example code showing how to detect and deal with an error.

 ### Catastrophic error handling